ByteBrushStudios/bbl/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it by sending an email to legal@nodebyte.co.uk.
+If you discover a security vulnerability, please report it by sending an email to legal@bytebrush.dev.
 Please include as much information as possible to help us resolve the issue quickly.

 When reporting security issues, please provide the following information: